gusnips/node-orientdb-rest-api/README.md

 orientdb-rest-api
 ==================

-A Node.js driver to talk to the [OrientDB REST API](http://orientdb.com/docs/2.2.x/OrientDB-REST.html)
+A Node.js driver to talk to the [OrientDB REST API](http://orientdb.com/docs/2.2.x/OrientDB-REST.html) for node and the browser
+Also works with electron and react-native

-Very basic http wrapper using [axios](https://github.com/axios/axios) based on [node-orient-http](https://github.com/Havelaer/node-orientdb-http) and tested on [OrientDb](http://www.orientdb.org/) 2.2.31
+Very basic http wrapper using [superagent](https://visionmedia.github.io/superagent/) based on [node-orient-http](https://github.com/Havelaer/node-orientdb-http) and tested on [OrientDb](http://www.orientdb.org/) 2.2.31

 ## Install